-More precisely, DMZ is a protected network between an unreliable network such as the Internet and a secure internal network.
-The purpose of a DMZ is to add an extra layer of security to the organization’s local area network so that hackers can be directed to a specific point specified by the organization instead of going to different parts of a network.
+More precisely, DMZ is a protected network between an unreliable network, such as the Internet, and a secure internal network.
+The purpose of a DMZ is to add an extra layer of security to the organization’s local area network so that hackers can be directed to a specific point specified by the organization instead of going to different parts of the network.

-Most organizations use different technologies such as firewalls, closed filters, proxy servers, and Inspect Stateful interactions with DMZ to more accurately protect infrastructure.
+Most organizations use different technologies, such as firewalls, closed filters, proxy servers, and Inspect Stateful interactions with the DMZ to protect infrastructure more accurately.

-Based on this definition, we understand that DMZ is a small and isolated network between the Internet and the private network.
+Based on this definition, a DMZ is a small and isolated network between the Internet and a private network.

-Before we explore what DMZ does and it should implement, it is important to understand its meaning.
+Before we explore what DMZ does and what it should implement, it is essential to understand its meaning.
 DMZ stands for Demilitarized Zone.

-While the DMZ does not belong to any enclosed networks, it is not suitable for military or sensitive operations, as it is always likely to be compromised.
+While the DMZ does not belong to any enclosed networks, it is unsuitable for military or sensitive operations, as it is always likely to be compromised.

-DMZ is a gateway to the public Internet and, therefore, not as secure as the internal network, but it is not as insecure as the public Internet.
+DMZ is a gateway to the public Internet, so it is not as secure as the internal network, but not as insecure as the public Internet.

-Hosts within the DMZ are only allowed to have communication channels limited to certain hosts on the internal network because DMZ content is not as secure as the internal network.
+Hosts within the DMZ are only allowed to have communication channels limited to certain hosts on the internal network because DMZ content is less secure than the internal network.

 Similarly, communication between hosts in the DMZ and communication with the external network is restricted to provide more security in the area and allow specific services.